The Lion King (franchise): Video games

-A game called The Lion King 1½ was published in 2003 for the Game Boy Advance, based on the direct-to-video film and featuring Timon and Pumbaa as the playable characters.
-Some of the film's characters are playable in Disney's Extreme Skate Adventure, a spin-off of the Tony Hawk games.
+A game called The Lion King 1½ was published in 2003 for the Game Boy Advance, based on the direct-to-video film.

+Young Simba, Young Nala, Timon, Pumbaa, and Rafiki appear as playable characters in Disney's Extreme Skate Adventure, while Pride Rock, Elephant Graveyard, and Scar's Canyon are playable levels.
+Scar, Zazu, Shenzi, Banzai, and Ed appear as non-playable characters.

-Simba is also a character in the video game Disney Friends, where the player can interact with him.
+Simba is a character in the video game Disney Friends, where the player can interact with him.
 Timon and Pumbaa also appear as supporting characters in game.

-In the world builder video game Disney Magic Kingdoms, a limited time Event based on The Lion King introduced Simba, Nala, Timon, Pumbaa, Rafiki, Zazu and Scar as playable characters, as well as some attractions based on locations of the film.
-Shenzi, Banzai and Ed were also included as playable characters in a later update of the game.
+In the video game Disney Magic Kingdoms, a limited time Event based on The Lion King introduced Simba, Nala, Timon, Pumbaa, Rafiki, Zazu, and Scar as playable characters, as well as some attractions based on locations of the film.
+Shenzi, Banzai, and Ed were also included as playable characters in a later update of the game.
 In the game the characters are involved in new storylines that serve as a continuation of The Lion King (ignoring other materials in the franchise).

 Other media

+Theme park attractions

 A 70 mm film entitled Circle of Life: An Environmental Fable is shown in the Harvest Theater in The Land Pavilion at Epcot in Walt Disney World, Orlando, Florida.
-It opened on January 21, 1995 replacing Symbiosis.
+It opened on January 21, 1995, replacing Symbiosis.
 It stars the characters from The Lion King, where the story follows Timon and Pumbaa chopping down trees and clogging up rivers to build the Hakuna Matata Lakeside Village.
 Simba comes to them and explains how their actions are harmful to nature.
 This lesson is explained with live-action footage, some left over from Symbiosis.
-The film ran for 23 years before ultimately closing on February 3, 2018.
+The film closed on February 3, 2018.

-Roger Allers, who was the animated feature's co-director, and Irene Mecchi, who was the film's screenplay co-writer, authored the animated film's book adaptation.